 Blended families are increasingly common, and with them come unique joys as well as new beginnings, but they also involve complex emotional adjustments.
-Children and stepchildren are asked to navigate shifts in attachment, belonging, and family identity.
+Children and step-children are asked to navigate shifts in attachment, belonging, and family identity.
 All of these factors can feel destabilising, without the right support.

 Common Challenges